Larney11/OAC_Workshop/README.md

-## Energy Workshop Lab - Building an analysis with Oracle Analytics Cloud
+## Building an analysis with Oracle Analytics Cloud

 **Key Objectives:**
-- Install Oracle Analytics Desktop
+- Create an Oracle Analytics Cloud instance
 - Create a Data Set by adding a Spreadsheet from your Computer
 - How to create a simple data visualization project with Oracle Analytics Cloud
 - Machine Learning